art

 Working artists have been more direct in their response than institutions.
 The opposition to AI art in professional creative communities is deep, principled, and increasingly organized.
 Artists argue that AI models are trained on copyrighted work without consent or compensation, that the technology threatens livelihoods, and that the output lacks the intentionality that defines art.

 These are not trivial concerns.
 The labor question alone, thousands of artists whose work was used to train models that now compete with them, is a genuine ethical crisis that the technology industry has not adequately addressed.
+When museums collect and exhibit AI work without addressing how that work was made possible, they become complicit in a system that has already caused measurable economic harm to working artists.

 What the Audience Thinks